Best Database Administration Bachelor's Programs 2025

 Admissions: GPA: 2.0 minimum university requirement

 2. #2.
-University of Nevada-Las Vegas
+University of Nevada-Las Vegas — Bachelor's Database Administration

+Hakia ranks University of Nevada-Las Vegas's bachelor's database administration program #2.
+Delivery: on-campus.
 Location: Las Vegas, NV | Type: Public | Tuition: $8,354/year | Graduation Rate: 90% | Score: 66.6

 What makes University of Nevada-Las Vegas stand out: UNLV integrates database administration training within its Management Information Systems program, uniquely positioning graduates for the data-intensive gaming and hospitality industries that define Las Vegas's economy.

-Program Overview: Based on the available information, UNLV does not appear to offer a dedicated Database Administration program.
-However, the university provides robust pathways to database skills through its Management Information Systems programs in the Lee Business School.
+Program Overview: Based on the available information, UNLV doesn't appear to offer a dedicated Database Administration program.
+However, the university provides strong pathways to database skills through its Management Information Systems programs in the Lee Business School.
 The Master of Science in Management Information Systems offers both thesis and non-thesis tracks, with specialized options including a Bridge Program for students transitioning from other fields and a Cybersecurity track that incorporates database security principles.
 Students can pursue this degree fully online or on-campus, with dual degree options available combining MIS with either an MBA or MS in Cybersecurity.
 The program prepares students for roles involving database management, systems administration, and information security.
 While UNLV's approach integrates database administration within broader information systems curricula rather than as a standalone specialization, students gain comprehensive exposure to database technologies, programming, and enterprise systems management.
 The university's location in Las Vegas provides unique opportunities in gaming, hospitality, and entertainment industries where database management is critical for customer analytics, transaction processing, and regulatory compliance.

 Degree Programs: MS in Management Information Systems (2 years); MBA/MS in Management Information Systems Dual Degree (3 years); BS in Business Administration, Information Systems (4 years)